Serverless Architecture: A Beginner's Guide

 READ: What is Risk Management

-• Vendor and Technology Management: In deploying AI solutions in a serverless architecture, organizations may rely on various vendors and technologies.
+- Vendor and Technology Management: Organizations may rely on various vendors and technologies when deploying AI solutions in a serverless architecture.
 HOPEX can facilitate effective vendor management and technology selection, ensuring they align with the enterprise's needs and standards.

 The Future of Serverless Architecture and AI